Red Bar

 Phase Noise to Jitter Conversion & Relationship

-Phase noise and phase jitter are two ways of looking at the same parameter of a signal.
+Phase noise and phase jitter are two quantities that describe the same parameter.
+Both phase noise and phase jitter look at the effect of small phase deviations on a signal.

-Both formats: phase noise and phase jitter have their uses and are equally valid but are easier to use in different applications..
+Both formats: phase noise and phase jitter have their uses and are equally valid but they tend to be used in different applications.

 Phase noise & phase jitter